dgraph-io/dgraph/wiki/content/graphql/authorization/directive.md

 }
 ```

-In addition to it, details of the authentication provider should be given in the last line of the schema, as discussed in section  [authorization-overview](/graphql/authorization/authorization-overview).
+In addition to it, details of the authentication provider should be given in the last line of the schema, as discussed in the [Authorization overview](/graphql/authorization/authorization-overview) section.

 Here we define a type `Todo`, that's got an `id`, the `text` of the todo and the username of the `owner` of the todo.
 What todos can a user query?
 Any `Todo` that the `query` rule would also return.